-WeThe OHA team focused ourits' review on epidemiology studies that examined a relationship between RFR exposure and various endpoints that include cancer or tumor formation, noncancer toxicity effects, mental health, and sleep.
+OHA focused the review on epidemiology studies that examined a relationship between RFR exposure and various endpoints that include cancer or tumor formation, noncancer toxicity effects, mental health, and sleep.
 Establishing causal relationships between exposures and health outcomes in humans relies on effective epidemiology study designs.
 A major epidemiology study subtype is observational studies, which include descriptive studies, ecological studies, cross-sectional studies, case-control studies, cohort studies (both prospective and retrospective), and others.
 The other major epidemiology study subtype is experimental studies, which include randomized controlled trials (RCTs), non-randomized trials, and other types.
 Observational studies are most common for nonclinical health settings.
 While reviewing studies, it is important to consider the weight of the causal evidence in the context of study design, also known as the "hierarchy of evidence."
-Although a consensus view does not exist, generally, RCTs and cohort studies are also considered the highest quality of evidence due to reduced risk of bias.
-Case-control studies are also considered to be a higher quality of evidence, while descriptive, ecological, and cross-sectional studies provide less support for causal evidence (3).
+Although a consensus view does not exist, generally, RCTs and cohort studies are also considered to be a higher quality of evidence, while descriptive, ecological, and cross-sectional studies provide less support for causal evidence (3).

 Causal inference in epidemiology is not an exact science and there is no single definition of what constitutes a causal exposure-outcome relationship (4).
 Beyond study design, a variety of other contextual factors can be utilized to examine causal relationships: 1) Solid exposure assessment to characterize environmental exposures; 2) A dose-response gradient, where increasing exposure dose results in increased risk of adverse health outcomes, although not all environmental exposures behave as such; 3) Accounting for covariates such as co-exposures, demographic factors, or other parameters that could confound or cloud the relationship outcome; 4) Chronology in exposure and effect (e.g., did exposure happen before effect and is the latency between exposure and effect meaningful?); 5) Consistency in study results.
 In summary, for review of causal epidemiologic evidence, study design, dose-response, and consistency are a few of the most important determinants.
-These concepts are integrated into ourthe OHA review of the evidence of a relationship between RFR and health endpoints.
-[Note: do we need to source this information?]
+These concepts are integrated into OHA's review of the evidence of a relationship between RFR and health endpoints.